Form 1098-T Tuition Payments Statement

 An eligible educational institution, such as a college or university, is required to report certain information to enrolled students on Form 1098-T in order for the student to claim the education tax credits or the Tuition and Fees tax deduction.
 This statement is required to support any claim for an education tax credit.
 Retain this statement for your records.
 Form 1098-T is also furnished to the IRS.

 Although the tuition tax credits or the tuition deductions will benefit many taxpayers, the laws and regulations governing the credits and deductions are complex.
 Accordingly, you may wish to consult a tax advisor.
 The University of Utah cannot give you tax advice.
 IRS Publication 970 “Tax Benefits for Education” gives a more detailed explanation of the American Opportunity Tax Credit, the Lifetime Learning tax credit and the Tuition and Fees tax deduction.
-In order to assist students’ determination of tuition tax benefits eligibility, student tuition history detail can be accessed online at the Campus Information System (CIS) website.
-Click on Tuition Bill/Pay tile, select Complete Tuition History.
+In order to assist students’ determination of tuition tax benefits eligibility, student tuition history detail can be accessed online at the Campus Information System (CIS) Student page.
+Click on the Tuition and Loans tile, select Tuition History.

 No Form 1098-T if a student’s qualified tuition and fees are waived or paid in entirety with scholarships.
 In such situation, pursuant to IRS regulations, the University is not required to prepare Form 1098-T for the student, nor to report information to the IRS on such student’s tuition and fees.